 Disney’s certified gluten-free line of treats is known as “Snacks with Character.”
 If you’re looking for a huge variety of gluten-free snacks that are easy to snag and quick to eat, this line checks all your boxes.

 You can find these options in most Disney World gift shops.
-This line presents allergy options featuring adorable Disney characters and offers a variety of flavorful options for guests who have food allergies or follow a vegan diet.
+This line offers allergy-friendly options featuring adorable Disney characters and provides a variety of flavorful choices for guests with food allergies or a vegan diet.
 My favorite is the chocolate sunseed bar, which features a sultry mix of chocolate and sunflower butter.

 The line includes cookie options (like Lemon Burst and Chocolate Chip), chocolate bars, fruit & seed bars, and healthy chips.
-Disney created these products in conjunction with major allergy-friendly companies like Enjoy Life Foods and WOW Baking Company.
+Disney has collaborated with major allergy-friendly companies, including Enjoy Life Foods and WOW Baking Company, to create these products.

 2. A Frosty Dole Whip

 Gluten-free diners, rejoice!
-Dole Whips have a huge fan following among Disney World addicts.
+Dole Whips have a huge fan following among Disney World devotees.
 Above any other treat, these are a must-do for a steamy, blistering Disney afternoon.

 Locations: The Dole Whip is available at Animal Kingdom’s Tamu Tamu Refreshments, Magic Kingdom’s Aloha Isle & Sunshine Tree Terrace, and the Polynesian’s Pineapple Lanai.